Corey Davis Player Prop Bets for NFL Week 11 | New York vs. Miami 11/21/2021

 Recent Performances

-- Davis put together a 93-yard performance against the Bills last week on five catches (18.6 yards per reception) while being targeted seven times.
+- In last week's matchup with the Bills, Davis caught five passes for 93 yards (18.6 yards per catch) while being targeted seven times.

-- Davis has racked up 93 receiving yards (31.0 per game), reeling in five balls on seven targets in his last three games.
+- Over his last three outings, Davis' five catches are good enough for 93 yards (31.0 ypg).
+He's been targeted seven times.

 Davis' New York Teammates